JovonLim/capstone/README.md

 5. Run the command `npm run build` to build the files needed to render the web application.

-6. Return to the outer directory and run the command `py manage.py transaction makemigrations`, then `py manage.py migrate` to create the database needed for the web application.
+6. Return to the outer directory and run the command `py manage.py makemigrations transaction`, then `py manage.py migrate` to create the database needed for the web application.

 7. To run the application, run the command `py manage.py runserver`.